secdev/scapy/doc/scapy/development.rst

 Table 4 - UTScapy parameters

-Table 5 shows a simple test campaign with multiple test set definitions.
+Table 5 shows a simple test campaign with multiple tests set definitions.
 Additionally, keywords are specified that allow a limited number of test cases to be executed.
 Notice the use of the ``assert()`` statement in test 3 and 5 used to check intermediate results.
 Tests 2 and 5 will fail by design.

 ::